 In addition, always use a light source that meets the specifications.
 If the light source spectrum is not single mode or the level is too low, calibration may not be performed correctly when performing auto-alignment of the optical system.

-To calibrate using option wavelength calibration light source Calibrate using the following procedures when Option 002 has been installed.
+To calibrate using option wavelength calibration light source Calibrate using the following procedures when MS9740B-002 has been installed.

-- 1. Connect the front-panel Optical Output connector to the Optical Input connector using an SM fiber. - 2.
+- Connect the front-panel Optical Output connector to the Optical Input connector using an SM fiber. - 2.
 Press F8 to display Others on the horizontal function keys. - 3.
 Press F5 Others. - 4.
 Press f1 Optical Output to set the light source to On.
 The front-panel Optical Output lamp lights. - 5.
 Press F2 Cal. - 6.
-Press f4 WI Cal (Ref). - If the MS9740A firmware is V1.05.05 or later, optical axis alignment and waveform calibration can be executed simultaneously.
-Press f3 Align with cal to turn it ON.

-When Align with cal is Off, only wavelength calibration is performed.

-8. Press f1 Execute to display the message indicating calibration in progress.
+Press f4 WI Cal (Ref). - For MS9740B, optical axis alignment and waveform calibration can be executed simultaneously.
+Press f3 Align with cal to turn it On.
+When Align with cal is Off, only wavelength calibration is performed. - 8.
+Press f1 Execute to display the message indicating calibration in progress.

 When Align with cal is On: (Aligning and Calibrating...)

 When Align with cal is Off: (Calibrating...)

 Press f2 Cancel to cancel the calibration.